Strift/awesome-esports/README.md

 # Awesome Esports [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-A curated list of open-source projects related to esports.
+> A curated list of open-source projects related to esports.

+Esports (also known as electronic sports, or e-sports) is a form of competition using video games.
+It often takes the form of organized, multiplayer video game competitions, particularly between professional players, individually or as teams.

 ## Contents